Creative Imagination

 McNiff, Shaun, Art Heals: How Creativity Cures the Soul, 2004supporting

-Imagination's middle realm is thoroughly immersed in the experience of the world but open to new perspectives, unfettered by fixed ideas, and always longing to create anew… The middle realm accepts contradictory principles, encouraging their individuation while enabling them to interact with one another.
+Imagination’s middle realm is thoroughly immersed in the experience of the world but open to new perspectives, unfettered by fixed ideas, and always longing to create anew … a kinetic and dynamic area corresponding to the ancient Celtic conception of ‘thin places,’ where movements between matter and spirit occur with relative ease.

 McNiff, Shaun, Art Heals: How Creativity Cures the Soul, 2004supporting